hyperboria/docs/install/fedora.md

 --------
 By default, Fedora Workstation will treat the tun device created by cjdroute as "public", with SSH being the only incoming port allowed.
 There is no additional exposure with cjdns and the default Fedora firewall.
 If you have modified the firewall config beyond opening additional incoming ports, be sure that the cjdns tun is treated as public - because anyone in the world can attempt to connect to you through it.
 Sometimes, people configure their firewall to treat all tun devices as "VPN", and therefore somewhat more trusted.
 This would be a mistake with cjdns.
 It is a VPN, for sure, but one anyone in the world can join.

-Cjdns public keys are based on Elliptic Curves.
+Public keys for cjdns are based on Elliptic Curves.
 There is a known quantum algorithm that could be used to crack them if quantum computers with sufficient qubits are ever built.
 The solution when that happens is larger keys - which are more cumbersome.

-Cjdns relies on a Distributed Hash Table - which is vulnerable to a Denial of Service attack known as "Sybil".
+The Distributed Hash Table algorithm is a core component of cjdns - which is vulnerable to a Denial of Service attack known as "Sybil".
 This attack can block specific updates to the DHT - to prevent your node from joining a mesh, for instance.

 Advanced config
 ---------------